Thursday, December 29, 2011

 The air was filled with a smokey haze.
 Plumes of smoke were on the horizon.
 Wildfires were out there.
 The drought, the intense heat, the strong winds, had already prepared the earth for just such an incident as this.
 It was blowing our way.
 First, we were so glad that our family was in a safe place.
 Then we started to pack for possible evacuation

 Amazing what we packed first: Bibles, laptop (containing a lot of pictures and writings), our photo albums, my wife's sewing machine, and my bikes, then came the food, the water, bedding to possibly sleep in the vehicle with.
-About the time we thought we had were prepared, my wife remarked that we had not even included a change of clothes.
+About the time we thought we were prepared, my wife remarked that we had not even included a change of clothes.

-The fire never made it to our house, but we had been forced into the revelation of what was truly important.
 When the air quality was good enough, I went for a run.
-It felt like coming home, and I thanked God for my family, for yesterday, today, and tomorrow.
+It felt like coming home, and the run was a long prayer in which I thanked God for my family, for yesterday, today, and tomorrow, and for His presence in our lives.

 Friday, June 17, 2011